-The Corporation has evaluated subsequent events through June 24, 2020 which is the date these financial statements were available to be issued.
-All subsequent events requiring recognition as of March 31, 2020 have been incorporated into these financial statements.
+The Corporation has evaluated subsequent events through June 22, 2021 which is the date these financial statements were available to be issued.
+Management concluded that no other subsequent events have occurred that would require recognition or disclosure in the financial statements.